Summit Road is a narrow scenic drive in New Zealand

 When was Summit Road built?

-The construction of the road started in the 1930’s (constructed by Harry G Eli), and opened to traffic on 26th February 1938.
-Do be aware it is a bit narrow, twisty and a little scary when you meet a stock truck or wandering camper van.
-The road climbs up several summits between 300 and 500 meters above sea level.
-It’s pretty narrow in parts.
+Located to the south of Christchurch, be aware it is a bit narrow, twisty and a little scary when you meet a stock truck or wandering camper van.
+Windy, narrow and unguarded, the road climbs up several summits between 300 and 500 meters above sea level.
 The drive is very scenic, with panoramic views of Christchurch and its surrounds.